aswanthpp/ns-3-dev-git/src/internet-apps/doc/internet-apps.rst

 of addresses.
 One client application can be installed on only one netdevice in a node, and can configure address for only that netdevice.

-The relay agent should be provided with the client side and the server side interface addresses along with the corresponding masks, and address of the DHCP server.
+The relay agent should be provided with exactly one server side interface and atleast one client side interface address along with the corresponding masks, and address of the DHCP server.

 The following five basic DHCP messages are supported: